Tuupertunut/BattleSheepSolver/documentation/implreport.md

 ### Endgame evaluation

 If the heuristic evaluation function determines that one player has won for certain, it returns 1000000 (one million) or -1000000.

+## Move generation

+Possible moves are generated in functions `Board::possible_regular_moves` and `Board::possible_starting_moves`.
+The functions return an iterator of next turn boards.
+Each new board represents a game state where one possible move has been made.
+Each board (move) is generated lazily in the iterator only when some code calls `Iterator::next`.